eljamm/nixpkgs/doc/languages-frameworks/gradle.section.md

 The Gradle setup hook accepts the following environment variables:

 - `mitmCache` - the MITM proxy cache imported using `gradle.fetchDeps`
-- `mitmCachePort` - the MITM proxy port to be used (defaults to 1337)
 - `gradleFlags` - command-line flags to be used for every Gradle invocation (this simply registers a function that uses the necessary flags).